 From coffee grinder to coffee maker

-DE’s 5-year sales forecast already met within the first year of the contract,
+With DE’s 5-year sales forecast already met within the first year of

-Moccamasters were quickly becoming a household item in the Netherlands,
+the contract, Moccamasters were quickly becoming a household item in the

-a new machine takes place, Type 741, a true evergreen still sold to this
+development of a new machine takes place, Type 741, a true evergreen still

 During its development, a radical decision was made, to replace the plastic body with Aluminum.
 This design choice greatly increased the machines durability and ability to recycle its parts, making the Moccamaster stand out as an environmentally conscious product, even by today’s standards.